barca324/JobmanagementSystem32/README.md

 Features
 Company Dashboard:
-   Post new job openings.
+   Post new job openings,
-   View and manage existing job postings.
+   View and manage existing job postings,
-   View applicants for each job opening.
+   View applicants for each job opening,

 Candidate Dashboard:
-   Browse available job openings.
+   Browse available job openings,
-   Apply for jobs by submitting a resume and cover letter.
-   View applied jobs and their statuses.
+   Apply for jobs by submitting a resume and cover letter, View applied jobs and their statuses,

 Technologies Used